mkiol/GNotifier/README.md

 ## Build instruction

-Make sure that you have installed [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation) tool.
+1. Make sure that you have [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation) tool installed.

-1. Open a terminal in the ./source dir
+2. Open a terminal in the ./source dir
-2. Run ``jpm xpi`` to make the xpi
+3. Run ``jpm xpi`` to make the xpi

+## Pale Moon

+The XPIs created with [cfx](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/cfx) are named in the following convention: [gnotifier-cfx-X.X.X.xpi](https://github.com/mkiol/GNotifier/tree/master/xpi).
+They are compatible with Pale Moon and old versions of Firefox.

 ## License